KVM-VMI/kvm/README.md

 The `master` branch follows the offical kvm source tree.

-The `patch` branch contains the modifications.
+The `patch` branch contains the modifications, based on `kvm-4.6-2`.